R0B11N/ricci-flow-dashboard/README.md

 ![peaksimage](https://github.com/user-attachments/assets/b3b2bfdc-c0fd-48f1-b1f6-d619b35e102e)

 ### Theoretical Background
 This project builds upon the groundbreaking work of Sandhu et al. (2016) in "Graph Curvature and the Robustness of Complex Networks" and extends it to financial market analysis.
 The fundamental insight is that Ricci curvature, a concept from differential geometry, can be adapted to discrete networks to measure network viability and structural characteristics.
+Using the geometric surface rhetoric, we can do some cool operations with Riemannian Geometry to create real market predictions.

 ### Ollivier-Ricci Curvature
 The core mathematical concept of note is Ollivier-Ricci curvature, which is a discrete analog of Ricci curvature from Riemannian geometry.
 For a financial network: